Quantum-Corrected Thermodynamics of Conformal Weyl Gravity Black Holes: GUP Effects and Phase Transitions: Conclusion

 We subsequently incorporated quantum gravitational effects through the GUP framework, deriving the QC Hawking temperature expression that accounts for minimal length scale effects.
 This analysis demonstrated that the presence of a fundamental length scale systematically suppresses the thermal spectrum, particularly in the near-Planckian regime where $r_h \to l_p$.
 The resulting temperature suppression reflects a gravitational redshift in the emitted radiation and suggests the potential emergence of remnant-like structures during the final stages of BH evaporation \cite{Nouicer:2007jg,scardigli2011black}.
-This quantum modification provides crucial insights into the transition between semiclassical and fully quantum gravitational regimes.
+The theoretical consistency between GUP and CWG was established through the spontaneous symmetry breaking mechanism: while CWG possesses exact conformal symmetry at UV scales (forbidding dimensionful parameters like $G$), this symmetry is spontaneously broken at IR scales through scalar field vacuum expectation values, generating an effective Newton constant $G_{\text{eff}}$ and enabling the Planck scale to emerge dynamically \cite{Mannheim:1988dj,Mannheim:1993rd,Ghilencea:2018dqd}.
+The GUP corrections thus represent effective low-energy descriptions valid in the symmetry-broken phase.
+The investigation of GUP-influenced phase transitions reveals quantum gravitational effects that fundamentally modify the thermodynamic landscape of CWGBHs through restructuring of critical point architectures and thermal response mechanisms \cite{carr2011generalized,Perivolaropoulos:2017hjd,Bosso:2023klj}.
+Temperature suppression arising from minimal length effects creates distinct quantum phases characterized by enhanced heat capacity complexity as demonstrated in Eq.~\eqref{Cgup}, where modifications to thermal equilibrium conditions depend on both classical gravitational parameters ($\beta$, $\gamma$, $k$) and the fundamental quantum correction factor $\lambda$ \cite{Chen:2014jrd,Magueijo:2005de,Ghosh:2006kt}.
+The computational analysis presented in Figures~\ref{fig:CriticalRadiusShift} and~\ref{fig:HeatCapacityRatio}, computed with parameters $\beta = 2$, $\gamma = 0.05$, and $k = 1$ (yielding a classical critical radius $r_{\text{crit}} \approx 1.34$), validates theoretical predictions of monotonic critical radius increases and thermal response modifications that become increasingly pronounced as horizon dimensions approach Planck-scale regimes \cite{Ali:2014tfa,Myung:2007vu,Bina:2017bpx}.
+These quantum-induced phase modifications reshape gravitational stability landscapes through discrete energy spectra and modified dispersion relations, establishing CWG as a natural theoretical framework for investigating quantum gravitational phenomena where classical field theory descriptions become inadequate for capturing the complete spectrum of thermodynamic behavior \cite{Modesto:2012iq,Bambi:2018njr,Liu:2014lza,Strominger:1997eq,Kaul:2000kf,Ashtekar:2004cn}.